 - The surviving spouse

-- The deceased victim’s children (if there is no spouse)
+- The deceased’s children (if there is no spouse)

-- The deceased victim’s parent or parents (if there is no spouse or no children)
+- The deceased’s parent or parents (if there is no spouse or no children)

-- The deceased victim’s estate (if none of the above apply)
+- The deceased’s estate (if none of the above apply)

-If there is a spouse and children, the spouse can file a wrongful death claim but must share the compensation with the children.
-The spouse must receive at least one-third of the compensation, no matter how many children the deceased had.
+If there is a spouse or child, the spouse can file a wrongful death claim but must share the compensation with the children.
+The spouse must receive at least one-third of the settlement, no matter how many children the deceased had.

-- The degree of fault in the car accident
+- The degree of fault in the auto accident

 - Whether or not the family has legal representation

-Fault is also key in any accident in Georgia.
 The claim will need to demonstrate that the at-fault driver was negligent in the accident.
-It will also need to demonstrate that the loved one’s death was a result of the accident (or their injuries from the accident).
-This is typically easier to do in a wrongful death claim, but sometimes it requires a lot of research and investigation.
+It will also need to confirm that the loved one’s death resulted from the accident (or their injuries from the accident).
+To establish fault, you may hire a lawyer to perform the necessary research and witness interviews.

-Finally, insurance companies are very hesitant to pay out what a claim is actually worth.
+As always, insurance companies are hesitant to pay out what a claim is actually worth.
 But they are much more likely to take a case seriously if the claimant has a wrongful death lawyer on their side.
 The insurance company will see that you are willing to fight for the compensation you and your family deserve.

 What Should I Do After a Loved One Dies in a Car Accident?

-The best thing you can do is contact an experienced wrongful death lawyer as soon as possible.
-Losing a loved one is an incredible burden to bear, especially when there are medical bills and other costs to handle on top of it.
-A good lawyer can take on the case details so you do not have to worry about what to do.
+The best thing to do after a fatal accident is to contact an experienced wrongful death lawyer.
+Losing a loved one is an incredible burden, especially when there are medical bills and other costs to sort out.
+A skilled lawyer can take on the case details so that you can focus on healing from your trauma.

 Talk to a Georgia Wrongful Death Lawyer for Free Today

-If a family member died in a car accident in Georgia, you should not have to pay for costs caused by another driver’s negligence.
-You have the right to seek compensation for what was lost.
-Our wrongful death lawyers can help.
+If a family member died in a car accident in Georgia, you have the right to seek compensation for what was lost.
+And our wrongful death lawyers can help.

 With more than 20 years of experience helping injury victims and their families get the money they deserve, we know what it takes to win cases.
-Let us help you, starting with a FREE consultation.
-To get started with your FREE consultation today, call (404) 400-4000 or contact us online.
+Let us help you, starting with a free consultation.
+Call (404) 400-4000 or contact us online now.